We ask you, humbly, to help us.

 out both on Saturday and Sunday and clean up on all the goodies they can

 collect.
 Some people solve the conflict by simply turning on their front

 lights if they are open to trick-or-treating, and turn the lights off if

 they are not.
 1

-Banning Halloween angers community:
+Banning Halloween angers many in the community: